parallelUQ/PUQ/examples/Example3/README.rst

  python example_a.py
  python example_b.py

 Running each script should not take more than 60 sec.
-See the figures (jpeg files) saved under ``examples/`` directory.
+See the figures (png files) saved under ``examples/Example3`` directory.

 .. image:: ex3_a.png
    :alt: Illustration of PUQ with the example